evancz/guide.elm-lang.org/interop/README.md

   2. How to embed Elm programs in existing HTML or React apps.
   3. How to communicate with existing JavaScript code.

 Each of these types of interop are guided by the self-imposed constraints that (1) there must be a clear way to introduce Elm gradually into diverse environments and (2) Elm should not have to sacrifice its core design principles.
-In other words, **I want Elm to be amazing and I want you to be able to use it at work.** An tough balance.
+In other words, **Elm should be great *and* it should be possible to use Elm at work.**

 ## Advice on Introducing Elm